w1arenas/w1arenas.github.csp.project/README.md

 - Skeleton CSS
 - Fully responsive, including mobile devices.

+## Version 1.1

+The latest release of my project include Google Maps in the show page that indicates the location of every council headquarters.

 ## Features Being Considered for Further Development
 - Password required for NEW, EDIT and DELETE routes.
 - Add a field in the SHOW pages to provide additional information on the CSP and the council.
 - Expand the scope of the project to showcase my full collection.
 - Add a page to provide information on how to identify different issues of the CSP.
 - Add a page of duplicates CSPs and make them available for trade and/or purchase.
 Perhaps a shopping cart.
-- Incorporate Google Maps to show where the councils are located.

 ## Thank You!
-I hope you enjoy your experience while navigating my collection of Council Shoulder Patches from the state of Georgia!
+I hope you enjoy your experience while navigating my collection of Council Shoulder Patches!